 Labeling of Cells Pulsed SILAC and Harvest of Lysates

 To begin the metabolic labeling of the cells [1], replace the media for three plates each of senescent and quiescent cells with 30 milliliters of SILAC light media [2-TXT].
 Authors: How should the JoVE voiceover talent pronounce SILAC?
+“Sigh-lack”

-WIDE: Establishing shot of talent working on the lab bench.
+WIDE: Establishing shot of talent working in a cell culture hood.
 Cell plates and media container in view.

 Talent replacing/ adding media senescent and quiescent cells containing plates from the incubator.
 SILAC: Stable Isotope Labeling of Amino Acids in Cell Culture